Physiotherapy Board of Australia - Audit

 The annual statement also includes (among other things) statements about whether:

-• you have met the recency of practice requirements stated in the Board’s registration standard
+• you have met the recency of practice requirements in the Board’s registration standard

-• you met the Board’s continuing professional development (CPD) requirements as set out in the Board’s CPD registration standard during the previous registration period
+• you met the Board’s continuing professional development (CPD) requirements in the Board’s CPD registration standard during the previous registration period

 • you practised in accordance with the requirements of the Board’s Professional indemnity insurance (PII) arrangements registration standard, and whether you commit to practise in accordance with that registration standard if your registration is renewed, and

-• there was any change in your criminal history during the previous registration period and whether you have any other criminal history that has not been disclosed to Ahpra.
+• there was any change in your criminal history during the previous registration period and whether you have any other criminal history that you have not disclosed to Ahpra.

 Templates and resources to help prepare for Audit